More than 100K sign petition for MSNBC anchor to be fired after racial slur allegation

 Moments later, Morris denied saying the ‘N-word’ and apologized to the public through Twitter.

-While most of Twitter isn’t convinced she said “Nakers”.
-MSNBC has yet to respond and or comment on the controversy.
+Most of Twitter isn’t convinced she said “Nakers.”
+MSNBC has yet to respond or comment on the controversy.

 Bryant and his daughter were two of nine victims who died in a helicopter crash near Calabasas, California.